 Microeconomics Tools for Quantitative Analysis Orgnization with theory of Science Entrepreneurship Marketing Corporate Finance Accounting Macroeconomics Business Law Advenced Quantitative Analyses Advanced Business Economics Bachelor's project Profile courses and electives 1.
-Is know- ledgeable about theory, methodology and practice Core subject are: microeconomics, marketing, organization theory, finance, and accounting.
-3 3 2 3 3 3 3 (x) within the subjects that Auxiliary subj are: economics, business law, and IT.
+Is know-ledgeable about theory, methodology and practice within the subjects that comprise business administration Core subject are: microeconomics, marketing, organization theory, finance, and accounting.
+3 3 2 3 3 3 3 (x) Auxiliary subject are: economics, business law, and IT.
 3 3 3 (x) 2.
-Can reflect on methodology and , 1 2 2 2 2 3 X x 3.
-Can apply me data to describe conditions of the thods for collecting and analyse the company.
+Can reflect on theories, methodology and practice 1 2 2 2 2 3 X x 3.
+Can apply methods for collecting data to describe and analyse the conditions of the company.
 3 2 2 1 1 3 1 X х business administrelevant models problems oblems related to stration and decide on to analyse and solve 1 2 2 2 2 2 2 3 х with colleagues cate professionally as well as top l external partners.
 3 3 х 6.
-Can independ cooperation with complex and dev situations in a re ently and in n others manage velopment oriented 3 х personal learning ize personal learning 2 3 х
+Can independently and in cooperation with others manage complex and development oriented situations in a responsible way considering ethics and sustainability 3 х 7.
+Can identify personal learning needs and organize personal learning 2 3 х